Coronavirus: India records 3.47 lakh new cases, 703 deaths in 24 hours

 The daily positivity rate stood at 17.94%, higher than the weekly rate of 16.5%.

-On Thursday, the coronavirus cases increased steeply in Karnataka as the state registered 47,754 new infections in the past 24 hours.
+- On Thursday, the coronavirus cases increased steeply in Karnataka as the state registered 47,754 new infections in the past 24 hours.
 The new cases were 17.91% higher than Wednesday’s figure of 40,499 infections.
 As many as 30,540 of the new cases on Thursday were reported from the capital city of Bengaluru alone, state Health Minister Sudhakar K said.
 However, testing numbers were high in the state.
 Karnataka conducted 2.58 lakh tests between Wednesday and Thursday.

+- Sudhakar K also said that 99.1% of the state’s eligible population has been administered with the first dose of the coronavirus vaccine.

-Meanwhile, the Union health ministry said that the percentage of senior citizens with co-morbidities who have received a precautionary dose of Covid-19 vaccines till now is relatively low at 39%.
+- The Union health ministry said that the percentage of senior citizens with co-morbidities who have received a precautionary dose of Covid-19 vaccines till now is relatively low at 39%.
 Out of 47.81 lakh eligible senior citizens, 18.68 lakh have received booster doses, Union Health Secretary Rajesh Bhushan said at a press conference.
 Bhushan said that the Centre is constantly engaging with state governments to ensure that the uptake increases.

+- The Delhi government cut the maximum price of RT-PCR tests at private laboratories from Rs 500 to Rs 300 and reduced the cap of Rs 700 for home collection and tests to Rs 500, reported The Times of India.
+The maximum price for a rapid antigen test, or RAT, at private laboratories has been brought down to Rs 100 from Rs 300.
+Tests conducted at government establishments remain free.